• Skip to primary navigation

 The Texas A&M University Department of Agricultural Leadership, Education and Communications was officially founded in September 2006.
 Many of the department’s disciplines like agricultural science and agricultural communications and journalism have a long history at Texas A&M University.
 The roots of our department date back to over 100 years ago and form the foundation of agriculture and public education in Texas.
 Now, we have grown and evolved to become one of the leading departments in agricultural leadership, education and communications.

 By student enrollment, we are one of the largest departments in the College of Agriculture and Life Sciences, with approximately 850 students, 40 faculty and post-doctoral researchers, professional service staff and five emeriti faculty.
-Our size doesn’t stop us from providing an inclusive, people-first environment in which our students can grow and learn.
+Our size doesn’t stop us from providing a people-first environment in which our students can grow and learn.
 We invite you to learn more about our values and aims and how you can become part of our story as we advance the next generation of leaders in agriculture and the life sciences.

 History